 - Down regulate sympathetic adrenergic activity by blocking the effects of angiotensin II on sympathetic nerve release and reuptake of norepinephrine.

-- Decrease blood volume by 1) promoting renal excretion of sodium and water (natriuretic and diuretic effects) by blocking the effects of angiotensin II in the kidney and by blocking angiotensin II stimulation of aldosterone secretion; 3) inhibiting antidiuretic hormone (vasopressin) release; and 4) by decreasing thirst-stimulating mechanisms.
+- Decrease blood volume by 1) promoting renal excretion of sodium and water (natriuretic and diuretic effects) by blocking the effects of angiotensin II in the kidney; 2) blocking angiotensin II stimulation of aldosterone secretion; 3) inhibiting antidiuretic hormone (vasopressin) release; and 4) by decreasing thirst-stimulating mechanisms.

 - Inhibit cardiac and vascular remodeling associated with chronic hypertension, heart failure, and myocardial infarction.

-ARBs are used in the treatment of hypertension and heart failure in a similar manner as ACE inhibitors (see ACE inhibitors for details).
-They are not yet approved for post-myocardial infarction, although this is under investigation.
+ARBs are used in the treatment of hypertension and heart failure, similarly to ACE inhibitors (see ACE inhibitors for details).
+Valsartan is the only ARB approved for post-myocardial infarction.

 Note that each of the ARBs named above ends with "sartan."